Meta-Dependence in Conditional Independence Testing: ILLUSTRATING META-DEPENDENCE

 \paragraph{Remarks.} Our example of positive dependence in Section~\ref{sec:pos-example} holds for \emph{all} parameter specifications with $\alpha_2 = 0$ --- i.e., distributions that follow the DAG structure $A \rightarrow B \rightarrow C$.
-That is, $A\independent B$ and $A\independent C$ co-occur when perturbing $\alpha_1$ regardless of the specification of $\beta$.
-In contrast, the example of negative dependence is only local to perturbations of the distribution $P$ specified by Eq.~\eqref{eq:neg-example}.
+That is, $A\independent B$ and $A\independent C$ co-occur when perturbing $\alpha_1$ regardless of the specification of $\beta >0$.
+In contrast, the example of negative dependence is specific to perturbations of the distribution $P$ specified by Eq.~\eqref{eq:neg-example}.
 For example, consider an alternative joint distribution $Q$ generated using

 Now, both correlations are positive, meaning that perturbations in $\alpha_2$ move their absolute values in the same direction.
-Hence, although the same graphical model underlies $P$ and $Q$, these distributions differ in their dependencies between (local) faithfulness violations.
+Hence, although the same graphical model underlies $P$ and $Q$, these distributions differ in their dependencies between (local) conditional independencies.
 More generally, Figure~\ref{fig:pos and neg corrleation} (a) illustrates the space of possible models generated by different specifications of Eq.~\eqref{eq: neg dependence}, with regions of positive and negative dependence annotated.
-Here we visualize the manifolds of independencies, e.g., $A\independent C$ is drawn as a red line, which corresponds to faithfulness violations with respect to $A\not\independent_d C$ when $\lambda\rightarrow 0$.
+We visualize the manifolds of independencies using a red line for $A\independent C$ and a blue line for $B \independent C$.

-It is clear that we cannot rely solely on the graph structure (such as the graphoid axioms in \citet{pearl2014probabilistic}) when studying the dependence between faithfulness violations under a random perturbation.
-Instead, we need to measure how measures of dependence change relative to local perturbations of the joint-distribution.
+It is clear that we cannot rely solely on the graph structure when studying the dependence between CI tests under a random perturbation.
+Instead, we need to quantify how measures of dependence change relative to local perturbations of the joint distribution.
 In the next section, we will define an information-projection-based quantity to formally measure shared information between two CI tests.
 This quantity will not require access to the parameters of the structural equations.